colussim/GoLC/README.md

 **GoLC** is a clever abbreviation for "Go Line Counter," drawing inspiration from [CLOC](https://github.com/AlDanial/cloc "AlDanial") and various other line-counting tools in Go like [GCloc](https://github.com/JoaoDanielRufino/gcloc "João Daniel Rufino").

 **GoLC** counts physical lines of source code in numerous programming languages across your Bitbucket Cloud, Bitbucket Data Center, GitHub, GitLab, Azure DevOps and local repositories.
+GoLC can be used to estimate LoC counts that would be produced by a SonarQube analysis of these projects, without having to implement this analysis.

 GoLC The tool analyzes your repositories and identifies the largest branch of each repository, counting the total number of lines of code per language for that branch.
 At the end of the analysis, a text and PDF report is generated, along with a JSON results file for each repository.It starts an HTTP service to display an HTML page with the results.

-> This version ver1.0.5 is available for Bitbucket Cloud , Bitbucket DC, GitHub , GitLab cloud and On-Premise, Azure DevOps and Files.A Docker version is available.
+> This last version is ver1.0.6 is available for Bitbucket Cloud , Bitbucket DC, GitHub , GitLab cloud and  On-Premise , Azure DevOps and Files.A Docker version is available.

 ---
 ## Installation

-You can install from the stable release by clicking [here](https://github.com/colussim/GoLC/releases/tag/V1.0.5)
+You can install from the stable release by clicking [here](https://github.com/colussim/GoLC/releases/tag/V1.0.6)

 ## Prerequisites